Kasper Hämäläinen

-Kasper Woldemar Hämäläinen (born 8 August 1986) is a Finnish professional football attacking midfielder who plays for Ykkönen side TPS and the Finland national team.
+Kasper Woldemar Hämäläinen (born 8 August 1986) is a Finnish football executive and former professional player who played as an attacking midfielder.
+He is currently the sporting director of Ykkösliiga club TPS.

 Hämäläinen was born in Turku, Finland, where he started his senior career in TPS before moving to Djurgården.
-Hämäläinen made his international debut for Finland in November 2008 and has since had over 60 caps, including appearing in Finland´s UEFA Euro 2020 campaign in which Finland national team secured its first place in European Football Championship tournament´s group stage.
+Hämäläinen earned 63 caps for the Finland national team, having made his debut in November 2008.
+He returned to his former club TPS in 2021, and ended his professional career with the club at the end of the 2023 season.

 Club career

 TPS Turku

 Born in Turku, Hämäläinen started his career in his hometown club TPS.
 In June 2008, Portuguese Primeira Liga club C.D.
 Nacional was keen to sign him, but he was said to be too expensive.
 He visited Italian clubs Roma, Lazio, Udinese and Siena.
 NEC also showed interest.
 After the 2008 season, he was near a move to an unnamed Italian club but he chose to stay in Turku to secure play time in the first team.